-During our time in Berlin we lived near Kottbusser Tor in the Kreuzberg neighborhood, smack in middle of what our visiting friends deemed “little Turkey.”
+During our time in Berlin we've lived in Kreuzberg and in Neukölln neighborhoods, smack in middle of what our visiting friends deemed “little Turkey.”
 Food was fresh, accessible, brimming with flavor and typically served by folks who took pride in their cuisine, interest in us as human beings, and great pleasure in serving up an experience.

 Our Favorite 10 Cheap Eats in Berlin

 We discovered this simple self-service Labanese-style (although owned by a Palestinian) restaurant by riding our bikes past it repeatedly and noticing it was always full of people, no matter what time of day.
 We thought: there must be good reason for those crowds.
 There was.

 Azzam quickly became a favorite eating spot of ours in Berlin, one that we love taking friends to and sharing a bunch of different dishes together so we can all enjoy different tastes.
 Everyone always comes away with some variation of: “that food was delicious, and I can’t believe how inexpensive it was.”
 No doubt some of the highest quality food for the money in the city.
 Two people can easily stuff themselves with delicious treats for under €5.

 What to eat: The falafel and halloumi cheese plate (now €6.50) is a classic that everyone loves (we think Azzam has some of the best falafel in the city).
 Musabaha (an addictive warm whole chickpea dip) or hummus bowl for around €5.
 Manakeesh flatbread covered in za’atar (a spice blend including thyme and sesame seeds) or cheese with a subtle fragrance of nutmeg.
 Fatteh is the ultimate comfort food at around €6.50.
 Everything comes with a boat of fresh vegetables, olives, and herbs plus a bag of pita bread.